theam/eLLMental-kt/README.md

 eLLMental erases the thin line between AI and conventional software development, giving you a direct pathway to seamlessly integrate AI components into your applications.
 With a wide array of tools and features ready for you to use, eLLMental offers an environment where AI becomes as accessible and manageable as any other part of your tech stack.

-If you're ready for the challenge and excited about pushing the boundaries of what you can build with AI, step right into the world of eLLMental.

 ## Table of Contents

 - [Why eLLMental?](#why-ellmental)